The Agribusiness Project

 CNFA spearheaded the Environmental Assessment (EA) of the Agribusiness Project, which involved identifying potentially significant environmental and social issues that could develop as a result of project activities throughout the life of the project.

 As a result of CNFA’s technical assistance to the EA, USAID approval was obtained, clearing the way for large grants.
 CNFA also helped ASF by training regional M&E staff and develop an environmental compliance system that incorporates USAID’s approval for grant activities.

 Geographical Information System (GIS) and Management Information System (MIS): The CNFA GIS team provided technical support to The Agribusiness Project in program implementation by developing GIS maps reflecting project regions, value chains, activity sites, and beneficiaries.
 In addition to developing more than 300 maps, the CNFA team used Google Earth to create animated video tours for the targeted value chains.
-The GIS support in the design, implementation, and monitoring of the project aims to:
+The GIS support in the design, implementation, and monitoring of the project accomplished the following:

-- Map project interventions and beneficiaries across the targeted value chains and regions;
+- Mapped project interventions and beneficiaries across the targeted value chains and regions;

 - Provided environmental screening on project activities;

-- Track project progress on activities and performance indicators;
+- Tracked project progress on activities and performance indicators;

-- Identify value chain clusters with respect to regions, and value chain actors including producers, processor, market agents and service providers; and
+- Identified value chain clusters with respect to regions, and value chain actors including producers, processor, market agents and service providers; and

-- Locate exact location and other relevant particulars of project beneficiaries and grantees.
+- Located exact location and other relevant particulars of project beneficiaries and grantees.

 In conjunction with the GIS maps, the CNFA team initiated the development of a Geographical Information based Decision Support System.
 This system is available on and offline for project data management to provide centralized information and make it readily available to all relevant stakeholders.

 CNFA also supported the Agribusiness Project in its development, maintenance, and transfer of M&E and IT systems related to impact assessment and reporting to a web-based, integrated management information system (IMIS).
-This system automates the functions of HR, finance, procurement, grants management, M&E, and GIS to increase the efficiency of internal communication and improve decision-making capacity of management.
+This system automated the functions of HR, finance, procurement, grants management, M&E, and GIS to increase the efficiency of internal communication and improve decision-making capacity of management.